We pick out the best portable speakers and best Bluetooth speakers for your home and for travelling

 More importantly, how long do you need your speaker to last?
 And does it need to be water resistant?

 You can expect most wireless speakers to last at least 8-10 hours at moderate volume, but some last much, much longer.
 Some speakers user rubbery flaps to protect their ports, giving them splash-proofing that's useful outdoors.
+But some take this a step further and have waterproofing, often to 1m for up to 30 minutes.
+Perfect for use by the swimming pool without worry.

 Priorities in order?
 Here are our top Bluetooth speaker picks of the moment.